apnadkarni/blt/doc/tabset.rst

     Specifies a stipple pattern to use for the background of the folder when the window is torn off.  *BitmapName* specifies a bitmap to use as the stipple pattern.
 The default is "BLT".

+  **-tearoff** *boolean*
+    Indicates if the tab can be torn off (redrawing the tab in a new toplevel window) by clicking on the perforation.
+The widget **-tearoff** option must also be set to true.
+The default is "1".

   **-text** *labelString*
     Specifies the text of the tab's label.
 The exact way the text is drawn